lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 go test integration/cli_test.go -update
 ```

 and then check the golden file before running the tests again.
-Here is the
-output on my machine:
+I wrote a few
+helpers for golden files and I've been copying them around in my Go projects.
+Feel free to do the name.

+We can finally run the tests:

 ```sh
 make test